jen-thomas/haduk-met-data-at-site-locations/README.md

 # haduk-met-data-at-site-locations
 Extracting HadUK meteorology data at a set of locations.

-This repository downloads data from the Had-UK GRID and extracts variables from a set of specified locations.
+This repository downloads data from the Had-UK GRID and extracts variables from a specified location.

 ## Data